apps-eduard/ExITS-SaaS-Boilerplate/docs/moneyloan/loan-calculator-guide.md

 # Money Loan Calculator Guide

-This guide documents the shared loan calculation rules implemented in `LoanCalculatorService`.
-It explains the expected inputs, formulas, and sample outputs so product, admin, and customer surfaces present the same numbers.
+This guide documents the canonical backend calculator that powers every Money Loan preview.
+All channels (web admin, web customer, and mobile) now call the same NestJS endpoint, so the numbers shown to borrowers always align with the single source of truth.

 ---